mbilyanov/queues_and_timers/README.md

 that the `RequestNetwork` is ready.
 Every process adding to the network will check if the saturation level is satisfied, once that is done, the whole network will be consumed.

+For example, the saturation level that needs to be satisfied to trigger the consumption of the `RequestNetwork` every 5 minutes will be 20.

+Similarly, the saturation level needed to be satisfied to trigger the consumption of the `RequestNetwork` every 15 minutes would be 40 (20 tasks for the `5m` `RequestHandler` and 20 tasks for the `15m` `RequestHandler` and so on and so on.

 # Run
 To run, use the following.